What is a standard drink?

 Binge drinking is drinking at least six standard drinks on one drinking occasion and is especially dangerous to your health and wellbeing.
 Drinks should be spaced out over the week, not consumed in one sitting.
 Learn more about binge drinking here.

-How many litres of pure alcohol- i.e. concentrated alcohol without any other liquids or ingredients- are consumed by Irish people over 15 per year on average?
+How many litres of pure alcohol (concentrated alcohol without any other liquids or ingredients) does the the average Irish person over the age of 15 consume each year?

 In 2018 each Irish person over the age of 15 consumed 11.01 litres of pure alcohol on average.
 This is a decrease on the 2001 figure which was 14.3 litres.
 The World Health Organisation says that Ireland had the second highest rate of binge drinking in the world in 2014.
 Learn more about alcohol here.